 Grouparoo is a partially managed, open-source reverse ETL solution whose entry-level and standard plans are for developers, but whose enterprise plan supports less technical users.

-Ease of use: As an open-source tool, Grouparoo is primarily for developers, but its enterprise plan allows less technical users to define record properties through the web UI (after it's connected to a source).
-Any data mapping must be done manually.
+• Ease of use: As an open-source tool, Grouparoo is primarily for developers, but its enterprise plan allows less technical users to define record properties through the web UI (after it's connected to a source).

 #5 - Informatica